epics-extensions/EPNix/doc/src/getting-started.md

 You can test that your top builds by executing: `nix build -L`

-**Note:** as a rule of thumb, each time you modify the `epnix.toml` or `flake.nix`, you should leave and re-enter your development environment (`nix develop`).
+**Note:** as a rule of thumb, each time you modify the `epnix.toml` or `flake.nix`, or update your inputs using `nix flake update` or `nix flake lock`, you should leave and re-enter your development environment (`nix develop`).

 ## Developing your IOC